chopralab/ThePaddyManuscript/README.md

 ## Experiments

-JTVAE scripts should be run from the `Paddy_Manuscript_Repo` root directory.
+JTVAE scripts should be run from the `ThePaddyManuscript` root directory.

 MinMax, Gramacy Lee, and MLP benchmarks were executed on Purdue's High-Performance Computing (HPC) cluster, Gilbreth.
 To reproduce these experiments, you'll need to modify the shell scripts with your specific HPC configurations before running on the backend.
 Each benchmark's implementation, including Python files and shell scripts, can be found in their respective directories under the python_files folder.